Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing

 \section{Translate First Reorder Later}

 We propose \textsc{TPol}, a two-step parsing approach with a modular framework made up of two components: a \emph{Monotonic Translator} and a \emph{Reorderer}.
-Figure \ref{fig:concept} shows the process by which our semantic parser takes an input sentence $\bf x$ and predicts the corresponding meaning representation $\bf y$.
+Figure \ref{fig:concept} shows how our semantic parser takes an input sentence $\bf x$ and predicts the corresponding MR $\bf y$.
 In the first step, $\bf x$ is fed to the Translator, which outputs a monotonic translation $\bf z$.
 In other words, $\bf z$ is the target MR that has been permuted so that it aligns monotonically to the input NL.
-Then, in a second step, $\bf z$ is fed into the Reorderer, which is trained to place the words back into the correct order to produce the final MR prediction $\bf y$.
+Then, in a second step, $\bf z$ is fed to the Reorderer, which is trained to place the MR tokens back into the correct order to produce the final prediction $\bf y$.

-The main idea behind \textsc{TPol} is decomposing the task into lexical translation and reordering, with the goal of learning more reliable translation patterns.
-We purport that modeling monotonic alignments eases the learning of novel pattern combinations of seen structures, which in turn improves compositional generalization.
+The main idea behind \textsc{TPol} is decomposing the task into lexical translation and reordering, to learn more reliable translation patterns.
+We purport that modeling monotonic alignments eases the learning of novel pattern combinations of seen structures, improving compositional generalization.

 An alternative approach would be to permute the NL inputs rather than the MRs monotonically.
 We do not follow this direction due to the observation that in semantic parsing, multiple NLs can map to the same MR. In other words, the NL domain is larger than that of the MRs, and thus we believe that learning to reorder the MRs is more feasible.